vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "For transactions where the split in _authorization_ is disabled, there are no changes in the normal authorization payload."
+> ℹ️ For transactions where the split in _authorization_ is disabled, there are no changes in the normal authorization payload.
-}
-[/block]

 ### Capture Stage